 Any contributions you make will be automatically taken from your pay packet and will lead to a reduction in your take home pay.
 However this may mean that you are entitled to more tax credits, universal credit or other income-related benefits – more on this below.
 It may also reduce the amount of student loan repayments you need to make.

 Most pension schemes will allow additional regular or one-off contributions to be made into your pot, over and above the minimum percentages noted in the table above.
-You can make regular or one-off additional contributions by logging into your account and clicking on ‘Contributions’.
-You can make regular or one-off additional contributions by logging into your account and clicking on ‘Contributions’

 Can I opt out of auto enrolment?